green-blue-couchette/Mini-project---Weather-db-with-Python/README.md

 Download the `weatherdb.py` and `credentials.py` scripts to your machine.\
 Run it using `python3 weatherdb.py` or `./weatherdb.py`.
 Make sure you fill the credentials file with your own OpenWeatherMap API key first.

+If this is the first time you run `weatherdb.py`, enter the command `#clear` at the prompt to create the `.sqlite` database.
+Otherwise, you will get an error.

 ## Libraries and tools used
 Python 3 for the programming language,\
 Visual Studio Code for writing the code,\